moustakas/iSEDfit/README.md

 iSEDfit
 =======

 iSEDfit is a Bayesian spectral energy distribution fitting code designed to extract the physical properties of galaxies from broadband photometry.
-The public release of iSEDfit is slated for Summer 2013.
-If you are interested in being informed when iSEDfit is publicly released, or in helping with its development, please send me a note!
+The full suite of routines are publicly distributed as part of my  [impro](https://github.com/moustakas/impro) IDL library.

 John Moustakas
 Siena College